Weddings and Kids – Kid Free Wedding

 So, let’s say you’ve thought it through and have decided your wedding and reception should be for adults only.
 How do you tactfully let people know your decision?
 And are there things you can do to soften the blow?

-We reviewed what wedding etiquette experts have to say.
+We reviewed what wedding etiquette experts have to say about weddings and kids.
 Everyone agreed that it’s best to put the information on the invitation or RSVP card or both.
 Straight to the point statements leave no doubt.

 - Adults only